CamronWalker/markdown-lds-scriptures/README.md

-# markdown lds scriptures for Obsidian
+# Markdown LDS Scriptures for Obsidian
 LDS Scriptures in Markdown format.
 These md versions have been set up for Obsidian using the included css to create good looking notes.

-## Callouts In Obsidian
+## Gospel Study In Obsidian
 Requirements:
 1. Templater Obsidian Pluggin
 2. Modal forms Obsidian Pluggin